The Fake News Effect: Experimentally Identifying Motivated Reasoning Using Trust in News: Introduction

-Lastly, to complement the experiment, I discuss a simple model of motivated reasoning in which people distort their inference when they receive new information.
-This model adds to the decades-old theoretical literature on motivated reasoning (such as \cite{AD82}; \cite{CM00}; and \cite{BT02}) by emphasizing the non-strategic nature of the bias: agents in this model do not distort their beliefs for functional reasons or to improve utility.\footnote{This directly contrasts the model with optimal beliefs models such as \textcite{BP05} and \textcite{MNNR-WP}.
-It is more similar to the selective memory models of \textcite{BT02} and \textcite{BT11} and the Bayesian model of \textcite{M-WP}, but emphasizes distorting the processing of new information.} They make inferences using a modified Bayes' rule, weighting priors and likelihoods as a Bayesian would, but act as if they receive an extra signal that puts more weight on higher-motive states.\footnote{This is a similar theory as \textcite{K16a}, but differs from related economic models of motivated cognition like \textcite{BT11} and \textcite{MNNR-WP}, in that it assumes directional distortions but not underreaction to information.} This allows them to make inferences even when a Bayesian does not.
+Lastly, to complement the experiment, I discuss a model of motivated reasoning in which people distort their inference when they receive new information.
+This model adds to the decades-old theoretical literature (such as \cite{AD82}; \cite{CM00}; and \cite{BT02}) by emphasizing the non-strategic nature of the bias: agents in this model do not distort their beliefs for functional reasons.\footnote{This directly contrasts the model with optimal beliefs models such as \textcite{BP05} and \textcite{MNNR22}.
+It is more similar to the selective memory models of \textcite{BT02} and \textcite{BT11} and the Bayesian model of \textcite{M-WP}, but emphasizes distorting the processing of new information.} They make inferences using a modified Bayes' rule, weighting priors and likelihoods as a Bayesian would, but act as if they receive an extra signal that puts more weight on higher-motive states.\footnote{This is a similar theory as \textcite{K16a}, but differs from related economic models of motivated cognition like \textcite{BT11} and \textcite{MNNR22}, in that it assumes directional distortions but not underreaction to information.} This leads them to make inferences even when a Bayesian does not.

 To further ensure that experimental results were unlikely to be driven by noise, I retested the main hypotheses using a preregistered replication one year later on a new sample.
-The findings successfully replicated.
-For details, see the Online Appendix.
+The findings successfully replicated; for details, see Online Appendix D.

-The rest of the paper proceeds as follows: \Cref{theory} develops the model of motivated reasoning. \Cref{design} presents the experimental design and hypotheses corresponding to these predictions. \Cref{results-assessments} analyzes experimental results, including the evidence for motivated reasoning, robustness checks, treatment effect heterogeneity, and overprecision. \Cref{conclusion} concludes and proposes directions for future work.
+The rest of the paper proceeds as follows: \Cref{theory} develops the model of motivated reasoning. \Cref{design} presents the experimental design and main hypotheses. \Cref{results-assessments} analyzes experimental results, including the evidence for motivated reasoning, treatment effect heterogeneity, and overprecision. \Cref{conclusion} concludes and proposes directions for future work.